zhangfisher/fastevent/docs/en/guide/use/pipes/queue.md

 ## Queue Entry Callback

-The `onEnter` parameter specifies a callback function when a new message enters the queue.
+The `onPush` parameter specifies a callback function when a new message enters the queue.

-`onEnter` parameters:
+`onPush` parameters:

 | Parameter | Type | Description |
 | --- | --- | --- |
 | `newMsg` | `any` | New message |
 | `queuedMsgs` | `any[]` | Messages in the queue |

-The `onEnter` callback can process the message queue when a new message enters.
+The `onPush` callback can process the message queue when a new message enters.

 Here's an example of **processing messages by priority**: